crond-jaist/iotrain-sim/README.md

 purposes.
 The system provides training tutorials and ready-to-use simulations making it possible for learners to easily master the basics of IoT and IoT security.
-The included hands-on practice with simulated IoT devices helps learners be ready to implement real IoT applications in the future.
+The included hands-on practice with simulated IoT devices helps learners get ready to implement real IoT applications in the future.

 An overview of the architecture of IoTrain-Sim is provided in the